hpcloud/heroku-buildpack-ruby/README.md

     -----> Installing dependencies using Bundler version 1.1.rc ...
     -----> Writing config/database.yml to read from DATABASE_URL
-    -----> Rails plugin injection
-           Injecting rails_log_stdout
     -----> Discovering process types
            Procfile declares types      -> (none)
            Default types for Ruby/Rails -> console, rake, web, worker

 The buildpack will detect your app as a Rails 2 app if it has a `environment.rb` file in the `config`  directory.

-#### Rails Log STDOUT
-  A [rails_log_stdout](http://github.com/ddollar/rails_log_stdout) is installed by default so Rails' logger will log to STDOUT and picked up by Heroku's [logplex](http://github.com/heroku/logplex).

-#### Auto Injecting Plugins

-Any vendored plugin can be stopped from being installed by creating the directory it's installed to in the slug.
-For instance, to prevent rails_log_stdout plugin from being injected, add `vendor/plugins/rails_log_stdout/.gitkeep` to your git repo.

 ### Rails 3